usds/playbook/_includes/play11.md

 4. Consider whether the user should be able to access, delete, or remove their information from the service
 5. “Pre-certify” the hosting infrastructure used for the project using FedRAMP
 6. Use deployment scripts to ensure configuration of production environment remains consistent and controllable
+7. Encrypt all user communications with your site with SSL by default.

 #### key questions
 - Does the service collect personal information from the user (whether government or public)?
 How is the user notified of this collection?